miute/urlstd/_sources/user-guide.rst.txt

     >>> str(url)
     'http://example.org/?%F0%9F%8C%88=&%EF%AC%83='

-:func:`urlstd.parse.urlparse` is an alternative to *urllib.parse.urlparse()*.
+:func:`urlstd.parse.urlparse` is an alternative to :func:`urllib.parse.urlparse`.
-To parse a string into a *urllib.parse.ParseResult* with using a base URL:
+To parse a string into a :class:`urllib.parse.ParseResult` with using a base URL:

 .. code-block:: python